bjdineshkumar/Tic-Tac-Toe-Game_-ANGULAR-/README.md

 # Testapp

 This is a Simple Angular project to simulate Tic-Tac-Toe game using Typescript, SCSS, Bootstrap and HTML.
 This project is hosted on heroku, check out the link below.
+Considering developing this into a Progressive Web application.

 *Link:* https://tic-tac-toe-bjdinesh.herokuapp.com/